-Northern lights Mývatn tonight
+Northern lights in Mývatn tonight

 7-day outlook for Mývatn